andrecrjr/bananominer-watch/readme.md

-# Introduction Banano Miner Watch
+# Introduction Banano Miner Watch V 1.1

 ![](./assets/mine-intro.png)
+(screenhost not up-to-date)

-Banano Miner Watch is a **Chrome Browser Extension** that gives you the amount that came from home@folding and WorkUnits that you worked there in a easy way!
+Banano Miner Watch is a **Chrome Browser Extension** that gives you the amount that came from home@folding and WorkUnits that you worked there in an easy way!

 # How to install?

-Because of the fee's creation for Chrome Developer Account ($5), i don't have that much because of my country fiat money, to upload the zip folder I just put the code here to everyone that wants to use!
-If you want to improve and modify, be free to do! :)
+Version 1.2 is in the making and will be submitted for publication in the Chrome Extensions catalogue soon!
+Until then you can Follow the steps below to use Version 1.1 of extension already today.

-*TL;DR Enable developer mode in Chrome Browser -> unzip this package then you'll choose him in the load unpackaged in your chrome browser (can be brave browser too!)*
+*TL;DR Enable developer mode in Chrome Browser -> unzip this package then select the folder by clicking the load unpackaged in your chrome browser (can be brave browser too!)*

 ## Step 1 Download from github
  Download the latest release from [tags in the github](https://github.com/andrecrjr/bananominer-watch/releases) (Download ZIP then you can unzip the folder)